-The Price Average Reference (PAR) is currently 50MWh and the Value of Lost Load (VoLL) is £3,000/MWh.
-The PAR will reduce to 1MWh, and the VoLL increase to £6,000/MWh, on 1 November 2018 when the second phase of BSC Modification P305 'Electricity Balancing Significant Code Review Developments' is implemented.
+The Price Average Reference (PAR) reduced to 1MWh, and the Value of Lost Load (VoLL) increased to £6,000/MWh, on 1 November 2018 when the second phase of BSC Modification P305 'Electricity Balancing Significant Code Review Developments' was implemented.
+Prior to this, the PAR was 50MWh and the VoLL £3,000/MWh.